programming-concert-programming/setlists/index.md

   - This doesn't work (manually) the other way round:
     - Knowing the event ID is not enough to reconstruct the public-facing URL.
   - It _is enough_ via the API.
 The json data for an event includes a key:value pair for the URL.
+- Bonus version:
-- Bonus: Try writing all the scripts from nothing, without the reference solutions.
+  - Try writing all the scripts from nothing, without the reference solutions.

 ## Task 2: Spotify API (optional)